jbenc/kodi-pirate-audio/README.md

 ## Requisites

 ```
-apt-get install python-rpi.gpio python-spidev python-pil
+apt-get install python-rpi.gpio python-spidev python-pil fonts-symbola
 ```

 ## Debugging

+To see what Kodi is displaying, long press (more than 1 sec) the B button.
+A portion of current Kodi screen will be shown.
+To show different part of the screen, press A or X button.
+The A button cycles between top left and bottom left part, the X button cycles between top right and bottom right.
-To see what is Kodi displaying, create `/tmp/piratekodiview` file to switch on a debug mode.
-Pressing one of the buttons then shows a corresponding part of Kodi screen (button A shows the top left part, etc).
-Note what you see is a screenshot, not a live view.
-To refresh the screen, press the button again.
-A long press of any of the buttons will switch off the screen.
+Note that what you see is a screenshot, not a live view.
+To refresh the screen, press the Y button.

-If you don't have a keyboard connected, use the remote control in web view or in Kore.
+Repeatedly pressing the B button switches among sets of keys.
+By pressing a button, the corresponding key is sent to Kodi (see the onscreen icons).

+Long pressing the B button again returns to the player view.

-Note that when Kodi is in a screen saver mode, the screenshot may show garbage.
-Press any button on the remote to dismiss the screen saver.
+Note that when Kodi is in a screen saver mode, screenshots may show garbage.
+Send any key to Kodi to dismiss the screen saver.

 ## Development